27 BC

 Bibliography

 Bard, Mitchell G. "History of Jerusalem: Timeline for the History of Jerusalem (4500 BCE–Present)."
-Jewish Virtual Library. (link).
+Jewish Virtual Library. link.

 Britannica, eds.
 "Zealot."
 Encyclopædia Britannica.
-Chicago: Britannica, 2010–present.
-Last updated April 14, 2014. (link).
+Chicago: Britannica, 2010–present. link.

 Evans, C. F. "Tertullian's References to Sentius Saturninus and the Lukan Census."
-The Journal of Theological Studies 24, no. 1 (1973): 24–39. (link).
+The Journal of Theological Studies 24, no. 1 (1973): 24–39. link.

 Gibson, Richard.
-"1st Century–7 Historical Events that Happened in the 1st Century."
+"1st Century—7 Historical Events That Happened in the 1st Century."
 History Colored.
-March 17, 2022. (link).
+March 17, 2022. link.

 Kay, Peter.
 "Roman Timeline of the 1st Century AD."
-United Nations of Roma Victrix.
-2024. (link).
+United Nations of Roma Victrix. link.

-Mark, Joshua J. "Palestine—Definition."
+⸻.
+"Palestine."
 World History Encyclopedia.
 Surrey, UK: World History Publishing, 2009–present.
-Last updated October 25, 2018. (link).
+Last modified October 25, 2018. link.

 Raddato, Carole.
 "Exploring Aelia Capitolina, Hadrian's Jerusalem."
-World History Et Cetera—Thinking with History (blog).
-November 7, 2014. (link).
+World History et cetera—Thinking with History (blog).
+November 7, 2014. link.